How to be a more sustainable traveller

 Support local businesses

 Spending your holiday money at local businesses rather than at larger corporations is key to creating a more equitable, sustainable future.
 Why?
-Because, for starters, local business owners tend to care about, and are invested in, the wellbeing of their community and its future, meaning they act in much more accountable ways.
+Because, for starters, local business owners tend to care about, and are invested in, the well-being of their community and its future, meaning they act in much more accountable ways.

 Additionally, they generally have a smaller carbon footprint than big companies due to a smaller supply chain and a focus on using local produce and production facilities.